brianronayne/CryptoCoinPlotter/README.md

 # CryptoCoinPlotter

-Simple command line program which currently can price coin data for any coin currently tradeable on the Binance cryptocurrency exchange.
+Simple command line program which currently can plot coin data for any coin currently tradeable on the Binance cryptocurrency exchange.
 Open "Runner.py" file to get it to work.

 ## Future Additions
 - Include ability to calculate various techinical indicators using price data and plot these.